Neoteroi/BlackSheep-Examples/aad-machine-to-machine/README.md

 ## How to run this example

+> ⚠️ **Attention** this example works well under Unix, there is a performance
+> issue when it is run on Windows.
+Please use WSL on Windows, to run this
+> example without experiencing the performance issue (the issue is
+> under investigation).

 1. configure app registrations in a Azure Active Directory tenant
 2. create a `.env` file with appropriate values, like in the example below, or in alternative, configure the environmental variables as in the same